Q&A with ONVIF’s Leo Levit: A new standard for interoperable physical security technology

 “The demand for open systems is growing exponentially as organizations increasingly prioritize interoperability and freedom of choice for their security systems and beyond,” said Leo Levit, Chairman of the ONVIF Steering Committee, in the forum’s official press release.
 “The rapid growth rate in ONVIF conformant products reflects that market demand and validates the work of our member companies that have established these successful specifications.”

-SecurityInfoWatch caught up with Leo Levit, Chairman of ONVIF’s Steering Committee, to share his expertise about the physical security industry's evolution and standardization's strengths.
+SecurityInfoWatch sat down with Mr. Levit, Chairman of ONVIF’s Steering Committee, to share his expertise about the physical security industry's evolution and standardization's strengths.

 SIW: How has the physical security industry evolved to drive interoperability since ONVIF’s establishment in 2008?